 The best way to deal with this is to ask oneself about the dishonesties in our own ways of living which we consider allowable!

 Like individuals, organizations could also do with some empathy, forgiveness and mercy.
-Once we do that, we can be at peace and productive.
+Once we do that, we can ensure organization effectiveness and be at peace and productive.

 What do you think?